 Current Text:

+The most critical interference scenario is obviously the interference from the DA2GC forward link (Ground-to-air) into the FSS (E-S).
+It is expected that the adequate protection of FSS (E-S) might lead to undue constraints for the parameters of a DA2GC system, thus not allowing sufficient system performance for economic operation.

 Comment:

 This statement is not correct for DA2G Aero3G.
 Compatibility studies, including full network simulations, have demonstrated that the DA2G forward link does not cause interference to the FSS (E-s).
 The actual operating parameters of Aero3G ensure this compatibility.